-Students who are not selected for an exchange abroad will be notified by the programme manager of the Bachelor Exchange Programme by their EUR email address between around the last week of January/first week of February, 2020.
-Exact date to be announced.
+Students who are not selected for an exchange abroad will be notified by the programme manager of the Bachelor Exchange Programme by their EUR email address between 24 and 27 January, 2022.

 This bad news is for students who are not selected because, including but not limited to:

 - they scored lower on the selection criteria than others for the same exchange place(s);

 - they only applied for one particular partner school (or just a few) for which there were better applicants;